dev88jerry/dev88jerry/README.md

 ### Hi there 👋

-- 💜 BSc Computer Science, Bishop's University '24 🇨🇦
+- 💜 MSc Computer Science - Theses, Bishop's University '26 🇨🇦
 - 📖 Previous repos are for assignments and projects from Cegep and various other Computer Science/Math courses
 - 🔭 I am currently looking for a position as a junior devloper
 - 🌱 Looking to grow my skills in Python, C#, TypeScript, Java